stdevelopr/Data-Processing-for-Machine-Learning-0/README.md

 # To run the docker:
 docker run -it -v /folder/to/ML---Data-Processing/data:/data data_processing

-where /folder/to is the folder where you cloned this project.
+where /complete/path/to is the path of the folder where you cloned this project.